 Henry Huffman : I well remember it.
-We joined Aviation Cadets because I would have been drafted to join something later I’m sure, and I thought I would enjoy flying more than I would foot soldering.
+We joined Aviation Cadets because I would have been drafted to join something later I’m sure, and I thought I would enjoy flying more than I would foot soldiering.
 It was quite an ordeal before it was all over.
-I know Sue went with me down to the place where I signed up to be an Aviation Cadet and she approached some recruiter or someone standing there advertising the war and asked “Aviation Cadet is not as dangerous as foot soldier is it?”
-He said, ” lady it’s all dangerous.
-I’m not going to lie to you. “
+I know Sue went with me down to the place where I signed up to be an Aviation Cadet and she approached some recruiter or someone standing there advertising the war and asked, “Aviation Cadet is not as dangerous as foot soldier is it?”
+He said, "lady it’s all dangerous.
+I’m not going to lie to you."

-Henry Huffman : Yeah, I’m not going to have any widows crying on my shoulder, but I had never been in a plane.
-I thought that it would be alright, so we went out to Red Bird Airport and it was a little small airport to the south of Dallas, took a ride in a Piper Cub and it was suppose to be two passenger but in those days we were all slender, so we all three got in it.
+Henry Huffman: Yeah, I’m not going to have any widows crying on my shoulder, but I had never been in a plane.
+I thought that it would be alright, so we went out to Red Bird Airport and it was a little small airport to the south of Dallas, took a ride in a Piper Cub and it was supposed to be two passenger, but in those days we were all slender, so we all three got in it.

-Henry Huffman : I went to…Pinebluff, Arkansas.
+Henry Huffman: I went to…Pinebluff, Arkansas.
 We were flying PT-19's.
 It had a little ranger engine, six cylinder in-line engine.
 It was a very nice little airplane.
 It was an open cockpit and had two seats.
 And we was flying off of a field that was square.
 It was about a mile square with a Wooden-T in the middle of it that would turn with the wind.
 We would land whichever way the wind was blowing.
 We’d land into the wind depending only on that because we did have radio communication but no tower or anything.
 My pilot was a little bit younger than I was, but he had a lot of flying errors.
-He was a civilian and his name was Martin I believe, and he said “I have a military check ride coming up tomorrow and I’m a little rusty on my aerobatics do you mind if we do a few aerobatics?”
-And I said “well I’ll tell you this is the first time I’ve ever been up in anything, but I don’t know”.
-He said “well everything will be fine I wont do anything dangerous, main thing is get your seat-belt tight and don’t touch anything”.
-And I’ll tell you that fellow went through ever maneuver in the book, loops, and the spins and the ?, it didn’t scare me too much because I knew he knew what he was doing, but it certainly was an adventure.
+He was a civilian and his name was Martin I believe, and he said, “I have a military check ride coming up tomorrow and I’m a little rusty on my aerobatics do you mind if we do a few aerobatics?”
+And I said, “well I’ll tell you this is the first time I’ve ever been up in anything, but I don’t know.”
+He said, “well everything will be fine I won't do anything dangerous, main thing is get your seat-belt tight and don’t touch anything.”
+And I’ll tell you that fellow went through ever maneuver in the book, loops, and the spins and the (unintelligible), it didn’t scare me too much because I knew he knew what he was doing, but it certainly was an adventure.

 Debbie Vasser: This was in which city?